 The Cloud Computing certificate is designed to prepare individuals for career advancement or entry-level employment in the field of Cloud Computing.
 This program provides the basic concepts, knowledge and skills, techniques, and language of cloud computing industry standards organizations and practitioners that prepare for employment in the Cloud Computing industry.
-Courses completed can be applied to the Associate of Applied Science (A.A.S.) degree in Technology.
+Credits earned in this program apply to the Associate of Applied Science (A.A.S) in Computer Information Systems Technology.
 Holders of this certificate may pursue entry-level employment.